Skip to main content

 • Meta Box: for extra meta box settings.
 These settings are the same as the field group settings when creating custom fields.

 • Field: for extra field settings.
-These settings are the same as the field settings (post, term, or user depending on the object type).
+These settings are the same as the field settings (post, taxonomy_advanced, or user depending on the object type).

 general settings for a relationship side